UT-ADL/milrem_visual_offroad_navigation/README.md

 ### Data sources

-The data was collected from April 12th till October 6th, 2023 from 27 orienteering events and 20 self-guided sessions.
+The data was collected from April 12th till October 6th, 2023 from 27 orienteering events and 20 self-guided sessions around Tartu, Estonia.
 Details of the places and weather conditions can be found in [this table](https://docs.google.com/spreadsheets/d/1QvA2ZYTeZOpk7b1DCHypi17wS-ywxv5n0ifdOzRoi_o/edit?usp=sharing).

 Data collection was performed with golf trolley fitted with following sensors:
 * [ZED 2i](https://www.stereolabs.com/products/zed-2) stereo camera